SanchitL/Shader-Programming/README.md

 # Usage
 Have python installed on your local machine.

-Start a SimpleHTTPServer in the rrot of the repo.
+Start a SimpleHTTPServer in the root of the repo.
 ```sh
 python -m SimpleHTTPServer
 ```